Operator Training

 Being a Student Operator at the NRL is an exciting opportunity where you'll play a crucial role in operating and maintaining our 6 MW research reactor.
 As a student reactor operator, you'll receive extensive training and have the chance to work with intricate systems that have a mix of analog and digital technology.
 Not only will you have the unique experience of operating a nuclear reactor, but you'll also have an intellectually stimulating, well-paying job on campus.

-Student operators earn $16/hour (students get paid while training for their license) and enjoy a stable income until graduation.
+Student operators earn $16/hour (students get paid while training for their license) and enjoy a stable income until (or through) graduation.
 We're particularly interested in local college freshmen and sophomores who can commit to this role for multiple years.
 If you choose to advance, you can pursue a Senior Reactor Operator’s license, becoming a Shift Supervisor with an hourly wage increase of 25%.

 You don't need a background in nuclear science or engineering to join us.
 We'll provide comprehensive training covering mechanical and instrumentation systems, nuclear science, operational procedures, radiation safety, and health physics.